-When you make an appointment at Mount Sinai Downtown-Union Square, you are taking the first important step on your health care journey.
+When you make an appointment at Mount Sinai-Union Square, you are taking the first important step on your health care journey.
 The doctors on our team are highly trained to provide compassionate and expert care in their specialty areas.

 We hope that you will appreciate the bright and comfortable setting of our renovated atrium lounge, waiting areas, doctors’ offices, exam rooms, and diagnostic and treatment areas.

 Located in the vibrant Union Square neighborhood, it is easy to get to us by public transportation, since we are located within steps of one of New York City’s most traveled transportation hubs, the Union Square subway station.

 Enter our airy, wheelchair-accessible lobby at 10 Union Square East, where elevators makes it easy for you to get to your appointment.